GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

             if (currentState == nextState)
             {
-                // If we are already in the next state already, we should log a warning.
+                // If we are already in the next state, we should log a warning.
                 // This may indicate that something in the game is not behaving as expected.
                 Debug.LogWarning($"State Machine is already in \"{nextState}\" state.");
                 return;